Majorana Neutrinos in Same-Sign $W^\pm W^\pm$ Scattering at the LHC: Breaking the TeV Barrier: Computational Setup

 \subsection{Heavy Neutrino Inputs}

 For simulations involving the heavy neutrino $N$ we use the default inputs of the Majorana neutrino variant of the \textsc{HeavyN} NLO UFO libraries~\cite{Degrande:2016aje}.
 SM particle masses are updated according to equation~\eqref{eq:sminputs}.
-Additional heavy mass eigenstates are decoupled by setting $m_{N_5},m_{N_6} = 10^{10}\GeV$.
+As we are interested in the benchmark scenario featuring only one heavy mass eigenstate, additional heavy mass eigenstates are decoupled by setting $m_{N_5},m_{N_6} = 10^{10}\GeV$.
 To deactivate $e$ and $\tau$ flavor mixing, we set

 Sensitivity to smaller values of $\vert V_{\mu N}\vert $ are obtained by a na\"ive rescaling of cross sections, which is permissible by equation \eqref{eq:bareXSecT}.
 Notably, as $N$ is never resonantly produced, its total width $(\Gamma_N)$ and lifetime can be ignored.